Jonesdl-2785/Education-Website/README.md

 # Education Site
-HTML5, CSS3 responsive website
+Basic HTML5 and CSS3 responsive website which uses advanced CSS and features login and registration forms.

-## To Be Added
+##